-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;

+- the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - children not understanding that what is happening to them is abuse; and - communication barriers and difficulties in overcoming these barriers.

 Staff are trained to understand and be aware of these additional barriers to ensure this group of children are appropriately safeguarded.
+They are also aware that SEND children may be more vulnerable when online and using digital platforms.